 4) density of the falling object is considerably high.

-5) shape of the object is such (aerodynamic) that it cuts through air without much resistance.
+5) shape of the object is such (aerodynamic) that it cuts through the air without much resistance.

 When an object is dropped from a height and that in vacuum then this free fall is observed actually!

-An opposing resistive air force, also called as Drag Force, is now active on the falling object, apart from the downward gravity force.
+An opposing resistive air force also called Drag Force, is now active on the falling object, apart from the downward gravity force.